Sayyid and Lodi dynasties are the 4th and 5th dynasties of Delhi Sultanate. Sayyid dynasty ruled Delhi from 1414 to 1451

 Sayyid dynasty after the death of the last Sultan of Tughlaq dynasty, Nasir-ud-din Mahmud Shah Tughlaq.

 throne to Bahlul Lodi and hence Lodi dynasty came to power.

-The last king of Lodi dynasty is Ibrahim Lodhi.
+The last ruler of Lodi dynasty is Ibrahim Lodhi.
 In 1526 AD, Babur invaded India and killed Ibrahim Lodi in Panipat.
 It is called

 the First Battle of Panipat.
 With this, Delhi Sultanate came to end.
 Ibrahim Lodi was the only Sultan of Delhi to be killed in the

 battlefield.
 Mughals continued to rule from Agra.